taneishi/resnet50_openvino/README.md

 pip install openvino_dev torchvision onnx
 ```

-`convert.sh`, which will be introduced later, will build an environment automatically if the virtual environment does not exist.
+`run.sh`, which will be introduced later, will build an environment automatically if the virtual environment does not exist.

 ## Build a trained model and optimize and quantize the model.